-This page provides general park information.
-If you need additional facts, figures, quotes, please contact our Public Communications Group at 954-357-8117 or email ParksMarketing@broward.org.
+For additional facts, figures, quotes, or other information, contact the Parks Public Communications Group by phone at 954-357-8117 or by email at ParksMarketing@Broward.org.

 The Parks and Recreation Division is dedicated to providing a countywide park system with diverse facilities and recreation opportunities, along with natural area conservation and research-based educational outreach, to enhance the well-being of residents, businesses, and visitors.

 Accredited Agency | A Brief History | Park Openings | Namesakes

 By the Numbers | Major Awards | Trivia

 Broward County Parks and Recreation conducts extensive internal self-assessments of its business and professional practices every five years.
 We compare the results with a comprehensive and rigorous set of national standards of excellence established by the National Recreation and Park Association and the Commission for Accreditation of Park and Recreation Agencies (CAPRA).
 These standards include desirable practices essential for agency professionalism, efficiency, and effectiveness in administration, planning, operations, and the quality of community services.

 We submitted results of the Division’s self-assessments to CAPRA in 1996, 2001, 2006, 2011.
 Shortly thereafter, a team of parks and recreation directors and educators from across the country, assigned to observe and review our performance and practices, conducted a multiday, on-site visit.

 The on-site visitation team’s reports reflected 96 percent, 100 percent, 100 percent, and 100 percent, respectively, in meeting the national standards.